flutter-cavalry/saf_util/README.md

   Future<SafDocumentFile> rename(String uri, bool isDir, String newName);

   /// Moves the specified file or directory to a new parent directory.
+  /// Returns the moved file or directory as a [SafDocumentFile] object.
   ///
   /// [uri] is the URI of the file or directory.
   /// [parentUri] is the URI of the current parent directory.